 You may have too many applications and/or resource intensive browser windows open.
 Exiting out of them can drastically improve the OnSIP app's performance.
 Another possibility is that your internet bandwidth (or your caller/callee's internet connection if they are calling via a web browser) isn’t sufficient to support web calling.
 We recommend business-grade internet connectivity for optimal call quality.
 Try our free VoIP test to diagnose your network call quality.

 Can I use a headset with the OnSIP app?

-Yes, in fact it's highly recommended that you do use a headset for the best experience.
-Otherwise, echos within your device can ensue, along with suboptimal audio from your external speakers.
+Yes, in fact, it's highly recommended that you do use a headset for the best experience.
+Otherwise, echoes within your device can ensue, along with suboptimal audio from your external speakers.